AFRINIC: Policy development

-AFRINIC staff develop its Internet number allocation policies in collaboration with the organization's members as well as the broader Internet community.
-Representatives from governments, standards organizations, companies, academia, news media, the technical community, civil society, and other not-for-profit organizations all participate in policy development.
-These representatives are primarily, but not exclusively, from Africa.
+Staff develop AFRINIC's Internet number allocation policies in collaboration with the organization's members as well as the broader Internet community.
+Representatives from governments, standards organizations, companies, academia, news media, the technical community, civil society, and other not-for-profit organizations participate in AFRINIC meetings, which include policy discussions.

-The primary forums for policy development are face-to-face public policy meetings and mailing list discussions.
+The primary forums for policy development are public policy meetings and mailing list discussions.
 Each year, AFRINIC conducts two public policy meetings that give members and other stakeholders the chance to come together for policy development, information sharing, and networking.
 The first public policy meeting of each year is part of the Africa Internet Summit, which is an annual multi-stakeholder event co-organized by the African Network Operators Group, and the second is held as a standalone meeting.
 The meetings take place in various locations throughout Africa.

-Together with the four other regional Internet registries, AFRINIC is part of the Number Resource Organization, which enables the RIRs to coordinate with each other and make joint policy recommendations to ICANN.
+Together with the four other regional Internet registries, AFRINIC is part of the Number Resource Organization, which serves as the ICANN Address Supporting Organization.
+This enables the RIRs to coordinate with each other and make joint policy recommendations to ICANN.

 Capacity building and partnerships

-As part of its capacity building initiatives, AFRINIC conducts training courses for network administrators, network architects, and other network engineers across its service region.
+As part of AFRINIC's capacity building initiatives, staff conduct training courses for network administrators, network architects, and other network engineers across its service region.
 Workshops include Internet number resource management and implementation of IPv6 networks.
 AFRINIC also offers online training courses on topics including IPv6 deployment, Internet number resource management, DNSSEC, and RPKI.
-These courses teach participants to configure, manage, and administer Internet services and infrastructure using current best practices.